fytinnovations/oc-careers/getting-started/installation.md

 ```
 ### Seeding sample data

-After installation is complete, you may seed sample-data to test how the plugin works.
+After the installation is complete, you may want to seed sample data in order to test how the plugin works.

 ```bash
 php artisan careers:seed-sample-data